-You can safely travel abroad with your ICD proving that there are no other medical conditions preventing you from doing so.
-You are advised to show the security staff your identification card.
-The metal casing of the ICD may set off the airport security alarm.
+You can safely travel abroad with your CRT-D, but you are advised to show the security staff your identification card.
+The metal casing of the CRT-D may set off the airport security alarm.
 The detector will not cause any harm to your device provided you walk briskly through the arch.

-You will need to make sure that your travel insurance company is aware that you have an ICD.
-Some insurance companies require written confirmation from your cardiologist that you are fit to travel.
-The Arrhythmia Alliance website has a list of travel friendly companies for people with ICDs and this can be found with the links and phone numbers at the end of this leaflet.
+You will need to make sure that your travel insurance company is aware that you have a CRT-D. Some insurance companies require written confirmation from your cardiologist that you are fit to travel.

+The Arrhythmia Alliance Website has a list of travel friendly companies for people with CRT-Ds and this can be found with the links and phone numbers at the end of this leaflet.